stanonyime/pynojo/docs/source/devnotes.rst

     $ ./gendoc

-*sphinxcontrib.spelling.* is used for spell-checking of all the documents.
-The extra word list file is located at docs/wordlist.txt.
+*sphinxcontrib.spelling* is used for spell-checking of all the documents.
+The extra word list file is located at *docs/wordlist.txt*.

 Threading